QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition: Experiments

 \textbf{Qualitative comparison.} As shown in \cref{fig:vis}, we qualitatively compare our method to the method proposed by Zhou \etal$\,$ \citep{zhou2022avs} on AVS-Semantic.
 Our method achieves better results on both segmenting quality and class prediction accuracy.
 Since the method \citep{zhou2022avs} directly fuses mixed audio features with video features, we notice that it suffers from object incorrectness when multiple sound sources are present.
 Meanwhile, due to the lack of frame-level audiovisual calibration, \citep{zhou2022avs} cannot effectively handle the audio semantic changes.
-More qualitative results on the AVS-Object dataset are available in the Appendix.
+More qualitative results are available in the Appendix and supplemental video.